 Of course, I still have bad days.
 A lot of them.
 There are still moments when I simply feel bad about everything I produce.
 However, I don’t let these moments completely distract me from my goal: to be a writer who writes, not a writer who just keeps on whining about writing.

 So I go on.
 I take small breaks when things seem too much.
 I pick up something else to do like reading books I like and need.
-Of course I indulge in unproductive activities, too.
+Of course, I indulge in unproductive activities, too.
 I watch shows and films on Netflix and elsewhere.
 I listen to a lot of sad songs on Spotify and sing my heart out loud on WeSing.
 I eat a lot and sometimes just do nothing.
 Sometimes, I just sleep.

 And once I am fine again, I continue to write.
 This time, more energized, focused, and determined.
 It is during these moments when I become more certain about the reasons why I am writing in the first place.

 I write because I believe helps me get to know more about myself.
-By writing, I get a chance to scrutinize facts and narratives and memories until they make more sense, until I heal from whatever wound they previously caused me.
+By writing, I get a chance to scrutinize facts and narratives and memories until they make more sense until I heal from whatever wound they previously caused me.

 Sometimes, I even write in order to forgive.
 That’s because writing allows me to take a step back from experiences and process them more objectively and more thoroughly.

 I write because I can’t imagine myself doing something else.
 I write because although it’s so hard that it fleshes out all my flaws and insecurities, it also occasionally brings out the best in me.
-I write because by writing, I get a chance to immortalize people and things.
+I write because, by writing, I get a chance to immortalize people and things.
 I also get to immortalize experiences.

-I write because because even if it’s usually unrewarding, just being able to produce something can also feel great.
+I write because even if it’s usually unrewarding, just being able to produce something can also feel great.
 Even if it takes a lot of work.
 Even if the process is sometimes painful.

-I write because I believe that I’m meant to do this, so even if there are still a lot of work to do and at lot of things to learn, I am ready.
+I write because I believe that I’m meant to do this, so even if there are still a lot of work to do and a lot of things to learn, I am ready.
 I write because I am willing to make the necessary sacrifices.